-Well, this year we're celebrating prime avocado season with this recipe we created in partnership with our friends at California Grown.
+Well, this year, we're celebrating the prime avocado season with this recipe we created in partnership with our friends at California Grown.

 Though avocados might as well be the official state fruit (is there such a thing?), the reality is that only 1% of the state has the ideal conditions–sea breezes, sunshine, rich soil–that’s suitable for growing them.

 Dip your toe into the world of avocados, and you’ll quickly notice that there are many avocado types in California.
 There are hundreds of avocado varieties out there, but just a handful are grown commercially in the Golden State.
 Namely, the Bacon, Fuerte, Gem, Gwen, Haas, Pinkerton, Reed, and Zutano.

 But the star of the show is the Haas variety.
 It is the most popular avocado, but all Haas avocados can be traced back about 100 years to one tree in La Habra Heights, California.